CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 ## 7. User stories

-  + As a Journal Taker I want to create a new Journal Page to organize my thoughts and notes.
+* As a Journal Taker, I want to create a new Journal Page to organize my thoughts and notes.

-  + As a Journal Taker I want to modify an existing Journal Page to expand it or make corrections.
+* As a Journal Taker, I want to modify an existing Journal Page to expand it or make corrections.

-  + As a Journal Taker I want to Upload images to a Journal Page to provide context to my notes.
+* As a Journal Taker, I want to Upload images to a Journal Page to provide context to my notes.

-  + As a Journal Taker I want to link a calender day to a Journal Page to add context to my notes.
+* As a Journal Taker, I want to link a calender day to a Journal Page to add context to my notes.

-  + As a Guest I want to view a Journal page that was shared with me to respond to the sharer.
+* As a Guest, I want to view a Journal page that was shared with me to respond to the sharer.

-  + As a Journal Taker I want to customize my workspace so my Journal pages can be personalized.
+* As a Journal Taker, I want to customize my workspace so my Journal pages can be personalized.

-  + As a Journal taker, I want to share my journals with my friends and family to include them in my activities.
+* As a Journal taker, I want to share my journals with my friends and family to include them in my activities.

-  + As a Journal User I want to be able to login to my account from other devices so that I can access my entries and create new ones.
+* As a Journal User, I want to be able to login to my account from other devices so that I can access my entries and create new ones.

-  + As a Journal Taker I want each journal page to highlight places that I visited that day so that I can recall events that I might not otherwise journal about.
+* As a Journal Taker, I want each journal page to highlight places that I visited that day so that I can recall events that I might not otherwise journal about.

-  + As a Journal Taker I want each journal page to highlight key news stories of the day so that I can recall world events that may have influenced my day.
+* As a Journal Taker, I want each journal page to highlight key news stories of the day so that I can recall world events that may have influenced my day.

-  + As a Journal Taker I want to save my Journal Pages so I can review them later.
+* As a Journal Taker, I want to save my Journal Pages so I can review them later.

 ## 8. Trello